Shareholder value: Interpretation

 As a result of the political and economic changes of the late 20th century, the balance of power in the economy began to shift.
 Today, "...power depends on the capacity of one group of business experts to alter the incentives of another, and on the capacity of one group to define the interests of another".
 As stated earlier, what made the shift to the shareholder value model unique was the ability of those outside the firm to influence the perceived interests of corporate managers and shareholders.

 However, Dobbin and Zorn argue that those outside the firm were not operating with malicious intentions.
 "They conned themselves first and foremost.
 Takeover specialists convinced themselves that they were ousting inept CEOs.
 Institutional investors convinced themselves that CEOs should be paid for performance.
 Analysts convinced themselves that forecasts were a better metric for judging stock price than current profits".
 Overall, it was the political and economic landscape of the time that offered the perfect opportunity for professionals outside of firms to gain power and exert their influence in order to drastically change corporate strategy.

+The conflation of shareholder value maximization with profit maximization has been criticized by some economists and legal scholars.
+For example, Oliver Hart and Luigi Zingales argue that corporate directors have a duty to maximize the welfare of shareholders, broadly construed, not just their financial interests.
+Many shareholders are prosocial, and maximizing shareholder value may sometimes mean making business decisions that prioritize the social issues that investors care about, even at the expense of profits.
+Likewise, Lynn A. Stout writes that shareholder value is not a singular objective, because "different shareholders have different values.
+Some are long-term investors planning to hold stock for years or decades; others are short-term speculators."